sig-kill/wrtag/README.md

 ### Re-tagging already imported music

 Re-tagging your music can be useful for a few reasons.
-For example, if your path-format configuration has changed, or the metadata in the MusicBrainz database has changed.
+For example, if your [path-format](#path-format) configuration has changed, or the metadata in the MusicBrainz database has changed.

+#### Re-tagging a single release

 Since a `move` operation always cleans up the source directory - and is smart about the music already being in place - a re-tag is just a move pointed at some music that is already in place: